risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 GROUP BY window_start;
 ```

-- **Emit on update:** when each barrier (every 1s by default) passes, the aggregation operator will emit a new `count(*)` result downstream, which is then reflected in the materialized view or outputted to external systems.
+- **Emit immediately:** when each barrier (every 1s by default) passes, the aggregation operator will emit a new `count(*)` result downstream, which is then reflected in the materialized view or outputted to external systems.
 - **Emit on window close:** when the watermark defined on `event_time` exceeds the end time of a time window, the aggregation operator emits the final immutable aggregation result downstream.

 RisingWave chooses emit-on-update as the default behavior in order to guarentee consistency between materialized views and base tables.
 This behavior is also consistent with the definition of *view* in SQL.